jim-collier/vbox_attach-physical-devices-and-launch/README.md

 (Note: Running the script on a MacOS host has not been tested, but since it's just a Bash script calling vboxmanage, it should work with little to no modification on MacOS.)

+## Notes

+- VMware (even Player) provides a GUI for mapping raw VMDKs, and does a decent job of not getting confused about their mappings across reboots.
+But if you've already chosen the mostly FLOSS VirtualBox over commercial VMware, this may not matter too much to you.
+-
 Run this script to dynamically re-attach physical devices as raw "virtual" devices, and easily launch a virtual machine with one or more physical devices attached.
 This is usually very difficult, as device mappings typically are not valid across reboots.